DoctorWkt/TTL_TicTacToe/journal.md

 I've redone the schematic and PCB with the 74HC161, moved the power pins to align with my micro-USB connectors, and done the copper pour.
 129.5mm by 80mm.

+## Mon 17 Jun 09:23:24 AEST 2019

+I announced the project on Twitter, and I've just improved the design notes with a discussion of the state numbers.